 If it's not clear by now, everything in Milk inside a bag of milk has a purpose.
 There's no material that doesn't support the plot.
 Even the visuals and soundtrack have their own explanations for being there, although their presence alone is reason enough.
 They produce an atmosphere of isolation with average locations taking on an alien feel.
 This is no doubt because of the visuals limited color palette and the accompanying ambient soundtrack.
 Both of these elements are incredibly unique in their execution, with the visuals being especially noteworthy to me as they were a enticing factor when I decided to purchase the game.

 With all that said, Milk inside a bag of milk inside a bag of milk is a great story that worth experiencing.
 If you have some pocket change lying around and you're comfortable confronting sensitive subject matters such as abuse, mental health and death, this is a visual novel well worth looking into.
-It's a creative idea that I thoroughly appreciate and hope to see more of in the genre.
+It's a creative idea that I throughly appreciate and hope to see more of in the genre.

 You can purchase Milk inside a bag of milk inside a bag of milk on Steam and itch.io.